team-blaze/gbfs/gbfs.md

 ---|---
 `gbfs.json` | Auto-discovery file that links to all of the other files published by the system.
 `system_information.json` | Details including system operator, system location, year implemented, URL, contact info, time zone.
-`vehicle_types.json` <br/> | Describes the types of vehicles that System operator has available for rent.
-Required of systems that include information about vehicle types in the station_status and/or free_bike_status files.
-If this file is not included, then all vehicles in the feed are assumed to be non-motorized bicycles.
+`vehicle_types.json` | Describes the types of vehicles that Beryl has available for rent.
 `station_information.json` | List of all stations, their capacities and locations.
-Required of systems utilizing docks.
 `station_status.json` | Number of available vehicles and docks at each station and station availability.
-Required of systems utilizing docks.
-`free_bike_status.json` | Vehicles that are available for rent.
-Required of systems that offer vehicles for rent outside of stations.
+`free_bike_status.json` | Vehicles that are not at a station and are not currently in the middle of an active ride.
-`system_regions.json` | Regions the system is broken up into.
+`system_regions.json` | Regions for a system that is broken up by geographic or political region.
-`system_pricing_plans.json` | System pricing scheme.
+`system_pricing_plans.json` | Lists the available pricing plans for the system.
-`geofencing_zones.json` <br/> | Geofencing zones and their associated rules and attributes.
+`geofencing_zones.json` | Geofencing zones and their associated rules and attributes.

 ## File Requirements